phetsims/unit-rates/doc/model.md

 A *rate* is a ratio where the measurements are in different units.
 A *unit rate* is a rate where the denominator is 1.

-A *double number line* is used to show that there are many (even infinitely many) pairs of numbers that have the same rate.
+A *double number line* (DNL) is used to show that there are many (even infinitely many) pairs of numbers that have the same rate.
 The top number line corresponds to the rate's numerator; the bottom number line corresponds to the rate's denominator.
 For each double number line, the range of 1 number line is fixed, while the range of the other number line varies based on the unit rate.